Program in Entrepreneurship

 Admission to the Program

-Student interested in the program will be expected to apply, normally at the end of the sophomore year and, in general, no later than the fall of the junior year.
+Student interested in the program will be expected to apply, normally at the end of sophomore year and, in general, no later than the fall of junior year.
 At the time of application, students must submit a short application form outlining a tentative plan and timeline for completing all of the requirements of the program.
-The statement will include an account of the two introductory courses, two core courses and one breadth course (as explained in the Requirements section) that the student proposes to take, and explain how these courses fit into his or her aspirations for learning and practicing entrepreneurship.
+The statement will include an account of the two introductory courses, two core courses, and one breadth course (as explained in the Requirements section) that the student proposes to take, and an explanation of how these courses fit into their aspirations for learning and practicing entrepreneurship.
 Students are encouraged to make a special effort in the application to describe their proposal for the practicum requirement (learning by doing, with a high bar of excellence).

 Program of Study